SeabookChen/seabookchen.net/_posts/2014-01-31-test-wysiwyg-editors-using-selenium-webdriver.md

 Apart from `clear()`,
-an alternative is to use Selenium's [ActionBuilder](http://selenium.googlecode.com/svn/trunk/docs/api/rb/Selenium/WebDriver/ActionBuilder.html) to construct an action chain to mimic keyboard shortcut pressing, `Ctrl + A` will select all, then push `Backspace` to clear.
+an alternative is to use Selenium's [ActionBuilder](http://selenium.googlecode.com/svn/trunk/docs/api/rb/Selenium/WebDriver/ActionBuilder.html) to construct an action chain to mimic keyboard shortcut pressing.
+`Ctrl + A` will select all, then push `Backspace` to clear.

 {% highlight ruby %}